Eradication of malaria: Mosquito-malaria theory and early attempts at control

 The notion of malaria as being caused by "bad air", or miasma, was accepted by medicine until the 19th century.
 The theory that the disease was in fact transmitted by mosquitoes was developed in the latter half of the century, at first received with controversy until it was proven correct in 1897.

-In 1882, English-American physician Albert Freeman Africanus King proposed eradicating malaria from Washington, DC by encicrling the city with a wire screen as high as the Washington Monument.
+In 1882, English-American physician Albert Freeman Africanus King proposed eradicating malaria from Washington, DC by encircling the city with a wire screen as high as the Washington Monument.
 Many people took this as a jest, partly because the link between malaria and mosquitoes had, at that time, been hypothesized by only a few physicians.

 In 1896, an outbreak of malaria in Uxbridge, Massachusetts prompted health officer Dr. Leonard White to write a report to the State Board of Health, which led to a study of mosquito-malaria links and the first efforts for malaria prevention.
 Massachusetts state pathologist Theobald Smith asked that White's son collect mosquito specimens for further analysis, and that citizens add screens to windows and drain collections of water.

 Britain's Sir Ronald Ross, an army surgeon working in Secunderabad, India, proved in 1897 that malaria is transmitted by mosquitoes, an event now commemorated by World Mosquito Day.
 He was able to find pigmented malaria parasites in a mosquito that he artificially fed on a malaria patient who had crescents in his blood.
 He continued his research into malaria by showing that certain mosquito species (Culex fatigans) transmit malaria to sparrows and he isolated malaria parasites from the salivary glands of mosquitoes that had fed on infected birds.
 He reported this to the British Medical Association in Edinburgh in 1898.

-Ross' scientific evidences were soon fortified by Italian biologists including Giovanni Battista Grassi, Amico Bignami, and Giuseppe Bastianelli, who discovered that human malarial parasite was transmitted by the actual bitingof female mosquito.
+Ross' scientific evidences were soon fortified by Italian biologists including Giovanni Battista Grassi, Amico Bignami, and Giuseppe Bastianelli, who discovered that human malarial parasite was transmitted by the bite of a female mosquito.
 In 1899 they reported the infection of Plasmodium falciparum with the mosquito Anopheles claviger However the practical importance of validating the theory, i.e. control of mosquito vector should be an effective management strategy for malaria, was not realised by the medical community and the public.
 Hence in 1900 Patrick Manson clinically demonstrated that the bite of infected anopheline mosquitoes invariably resulted in malaria.
 He acquired carefully reared infected mosquitoes from Bignami and Bastianelli in Rome.
 Manson infected his own son, P. Thurburn Manson, with malaria, and P. Thurburn gave a detailed account of his malarial fevers and treatment at the London School of Tropical Medicine.
 As he summarised, Manson's clinical trial showed that the practical solution to malaria infection was to avoid areas where mosquitoes are abundant, to destroy the habitats of mosquitoes, and to protect from mosquito bites.